sedol1339/files/abstracts.md

 Pan, L., & Cao, X. (2023).
 Towards Understanding Neural Collapse: The Effects of Batch Normalization and Weight Decay. arXiv, 2309.04644.
 Retrieved from https://arxiv.org/abs/2309.04644v2

 Peng, Z., Qi, L., Shi, Y., & Gao, Y. (2023).
 A Theoretical Explanation of Activation Sparsity through Flat Minima and Adversarial Robustness. arXiv, 2309.03004.
 Retrieved from https://arxiv.org/abs/2309.03004v4

+Shen, E., Farhadi, A., & Kusupati, A. (2023).
+Are "Hierarchical" Visual Representations Hierarchical? arXiv, 2311.05784.
+Retrieved from https://arxiv.org/abs/2311.05784v2

+    - We create HierNet, 12 datasets spanning 3 kinds of hierarchy from the BREEDs subset of ImageNet
+    - We evaluate Hyperbolic and Matryoshka Representations
+    - We conclude that they do not capture hierarchy better than the standard representations
+    - But they can assist in other aspects like search efficiency and interpretability

 Simon, J. B., Karkada, D., Ghosh, N., & Belkin, M. (2023).
 More is Better in Modern Machine Learning: when Infinite Overparameterization is Optimal and Overfitting is Obligatory. arXiv, 2311.14646.
 Retrieved from https://arxiv.org/abs/2311.14646v2